glouppe/proj0016-big-data-project/kickoff.md

 class: middle

-## Choosing a technology

-- What tools do I need?
+## Exploring the data

+- How does the data look like?
-- What technology shall I use?
+- What are summary statistics?
-- Is a laptop enough, or shall I use a large-scale distributed system?
-- How do I make my analysis reproducible?
+- Does this look consistent?

 ---

 class: middle

-## Analyzing the results
+## Analyzing the data

+- What statistical models should I consider?
 - How do I analyze the results of the model?
 - How do I assess the significance of the results?
+- How do I validate my hypothesis?
 - To what do I compare?
 - What are the conclusions?
 - Is this convincing?
+- Am I confident about these results?
 - Does this corroborate with previous studies or intuition?

 ---